Homework Topic – St Patrick

 After SATs we will be spending much more time on developing the children’s research skills and working on tasks which promote independent learning.
 Lots of our time will be spent on History, Geography and Science.
 We will continue to devote the statutory time allocation to core subjects.

-In Religion Education, we will be following ‘The Way, The Truth and The Life’ series and focusing on Jesus the Bread of Life.
+In Religion Education, we will be following ‘The Way, The Truth and The Life’ series and focusing on Jesus the Bread of Life as well as exploring the Mass.

 As part of their Secondary Transfer Programme, Year 6 will be very much involved in PSHE work which will encourage independence and promote confidence as they move on to Year 7.
 This will include support from outside agencies including our School Nurse.
 You will receive further details regarding these.